Thamaraikannan00011/Maven/maven_notes.md

 - Maven builds a project using its Project object model (POM) and a set of plugins.
 - Manages project dependencies automatically.

+### History of Maven:
+* It was developed in the year 2002 by ***Jason van xyl***.
+* It was released in the year 2004.
+* It is owned by Apache software foundation.

 ### Features of Maven:
 * Free and Open source.
+* To automate build process.
+    - Dependency management.
+    - Plugins.
+    - Dependencies.
+    - Pom.xml
+* Maven repositories.
+    - Local repositories.
+    - Central repositories.
+    - Remote repositories.
+* Easy to use.
 * Project management.
 * Build Automation. (follows build life-cycle)
 * Automatic dependency mangement.